-StreamNative Operators for Apache Pulsar, or the Pulsar Operators, provide full lifecycle management of Pulsar deployments on Kubernetes.
+StreamNative Pulsar Operators, or the Pulsar Operators, provide full lifecycle management of Pulsar deployments on Kubernetes.
 With the Pulsar Operators, you can easily deploy a Pulsar cluster on Kubernetes, create Pulsar-related resources, and manage them through the Kubernetes API and kubectl.

 What are operators?

 An operator is a custom controller in Kubernetes that uses Custom Resources (CRs) to manage different components of an application.
 It translates the specifications in a CR into concrete actions in Kubernetes.
 Specifically, it runs in a loop to monitor the resource state and detects if any change should be made.
 This ensures the current state matches the desired state for that specific resource.

 To let Kubernetes identify CRs, you need to first define them using Custom Resource Definitions (CRDs), which extend Kubernetes capabilities beyond the default installation.
 A CRD manifest file contains all the configurations available for the CR that it defines.
 When creating the CR, you can choose to set the desired specifications so that the corresponding custom controller knows what configuration it should monitor.

 By deploying a Kubernetes operator, you create the related CRDs and the custom controller.
 In Kubernetes, an operator works in the following way: